-How the Author's doctrine is illustrated by the fame arguments, which Dr. Cullen has made use of to illustrate his own.
+How the Author's doctrine is illustrated by the same arguments, which Dr. Cullen has made use of to illustrate his own.

-S E C T. L
+S E C T. I.

-Remarks on the fact related by Dr. Sydenham con-
+Remarks on the fact related by Dr. Sydenham concerning the plague.

 IT behoves every man, who means to fubstitute a new doctrine to an old one, to omit no argument in favour of that which he has newly advanced.